sumn2u/learn-javascript/en/arrays/slice.md

 [23,56,87,32,75,13]
 ```

-The `slice()` method copies object references to the new array.
-(For example, a nested array) So if the referenced object is modified, the changes are visible in the returned new array.
+The `slice()` method copies object references to the new array (example, a nested array).
+So, if the referenced object is modified, the changes are visible in the returned new array.

 ```javascript
 let human = {